Kroc/Paperclip/ROADMAP.md

 Paperclip uses a feature-based release schedule.
 Every time a feature is added, a release is made.

-This release methodology is used to prevent useful features being held back by devlopment delays on big features, typical of 'major' releases.
+This release methodology is used to prevent useful features being held back by development delays on big features, typical of 'major' releases.
 Sometimes a release might be a simple addition to the menu, such as "Select Line", and sometimes a larger, more involved feature such as printing support.

 See [HISTORY.md](HISTORY.md) for a list of feature releases.